-The winners of the Super League Minor Premiership shall be awarded a trophy.
+- The Club at the top of the Super League after the end of the Super 8s shall be awarded the League Leaders Shield.
 The winners of the Super League Grand Final shall be awarded the Super League trophy and twenty five Grand Final winners’ rings for their players and officials.
+The other finalist team will receive twenty five medals only.
 Clubs may apply to SLE to purchase additional medals in exceptional circumstances only.

-The winners of Championship 1 shall be awarded a trophy and Championship winners medals for their players and officials.
+- The Club at the top of League 1 after the end of the Regular Season shall be awarded the League 1 Leaders trophy.
+In addition the winners of the 1st v 2nd Play Off Match (the League 1 Promotion Final) shall be awarded the League 1 Champions bowl and twenty five League 1 medals for their players and officials.
 Clubs may apply to the RFL to purchase additional medals in exceptional circumstances only.
-The winners of the Championship 1 Play Off Final shall be awarded a trophy.
+The winners of the League 1 Grand Final shall be awarded the League 1 Play-off Trophy.

 When a player is dismissed during a Grand Final or Play Off Final, the medal to which he may otherwise have been entitled may be withheld at the discretion of the Board.

-B3:27 The winning Club(s) agree not to do anything which may invalidate the RFL's insurance policy relating to the Trophies or increase the premiums in relation thereto.
-Should a Trophy be lost, destroyed or damaged whilst under the care or custody of a winning Club, then the Club shall refund to the RFL the amount of the insured value of the Trophy or the cost of thorough repair in addition to any other penalty which the RFL may deem fit to impose pursuant to Section D1 of these Operational Rules.
+B3:17 The winning Club(s) agree not to do anything which may invalidate the RFL's insurance policy relating to the Trophies or increase the premiums in relation thereto.
+Should a Trophy be lost, destroyed or damaged whilst under the care or custody of a winning Club, then the Club shall refund to the RFL the amount of the insured value of the Trophy or the cost of thorough repair in addition to any other penalty which may be imposed pursuant to Section D1 of these Operational Rules.
 The RFL shall insure the Trophies for their full replacement value and the cost of such insurance will be met by the RFL.